andreas-wilm/game-of-life/README.md

 You will need [Nim](https://nim-lang.org/install_unix.html) as well as [SDL2](https://wiki.libsdl.org/Installation) installed.

 Run `nimble install` (which also installs required Nim packages).
-The resulting binary is called `gol`.
+The resulting binary is called `gol` and placed in your (Nimble) PATH.

-Alternatively run `nimble builds` which builds the binary locally but doesn't install it.
+Alternatively run `nimble build` which builds the binary locally but doesn't install it.
 However, this doesn't use compiler optimization and will hence be slow.

-Run `./gol -h` to see command-line arguments.
+Run `gol -h` or `./gol -h` to see command-line arguments.

-For importing RLE patterns (e.g. downloaded from the [LifeWiki](https://www.conwaylife.com/)), it's a good idea to add some padding, e.g. `./gol -f patterns/p5760unitlifecell.rle -c 1 -p 100`
+For importing RLE patterns (e.g. downloaded from the [LifeWiki](https://www.conwaylife.com/)), it's a good idea to add some padding, e.g. `gol -f patterns/p5760unitlifecell.rle -c 1 -p 100`

 If you are under WSL2 and this segfaults early, please set the `DISPLAY` variable.